Soledad Canyon Sand and Gravel Mining Project

 The former operator, Curtis Sand & Gravel, sued in an unsuccessful attempt to overturn the contracts.
 After Curtis' legal options had been exhausted, the City of Santa Clarita started questioning the validity of Transit Mixed's contracts as part of a public relations campaign to cause the mining contracts to be cancelled.
 The BLM approved the project in 2000 by issuing a Record of Decision after a review process which lasted over 10 years.
 The city challenged the approval in court, alleging that the project would spoil air quality, increase traffic on the 14 Freeway and town roads and would threaten endangered fish and wildlife species.
-Eventually, Cemex, with the United States (Bureau of Land Management) intervening, successfully sued the County of Los Angeles for unreasonable delays.
+Eventually, Cemex, with the United States Bureau of Land Management (BLM) intervening, successfully sued the County of Los Angeles for unreasonable delays.
 The result was a "consent decree" or settlement enjoining the county from further interference, and requiring the county to issue a permit and certify the EIR for the federally-approved project in 2004.
 A 2008 United States District Court decision awarded Cemex attorney fees of $524,476.60 from the City of Santa Clarita.
 In the decision, Judge A. Howard Matz responded to the City's claim that its action against decertifying the CEQA decision on the Soledad Canyon Sand and Gravel Mining Project constituted "a CEQA Action (sic) as permitted under California law" by pointing out that "every party seeking to enforce CEQA or any comparable environmental statute - - indeed, all statutes, even anti-discrimination laws - - has the duty to comply with applicable professional and judicial requirements.
 Merely purporting to promote or protect a societal "good" or interest reflected in a statute does not immunize a plaintiff from the consequences of litigation abuse".